yankh764/mdoc/README.md

 * Adding support for the user to add environment variable that changes the config file's path.

-## Known Issues
-* An unexpected results may occur if you have files with an identical names in different locations.

 ## Contributing
 Pull requests are welcomed...